 Fifth: Achieving those cool, infused, plant-based colors in the following examples is quite a time-consuming undertaking involving measuring plants/oils, heating in a crockpot (or allowing to sit for 2 months), straining out plant bits + cleaning greasy jars, taking copious notes + lots and lots of experimentation.

-Let's just do a side-by-side comparison of soap in a similar range created using different types of coloring:
+Let's just do a side-by-side comparison of my Sunset Soap Series, as they share a similar palette but are created using different methods of coloring:

 These three soaps are colored as follows: